Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 The problem: At 6-9 people, communication overhead consumes the efficiency gains from delegation.

 Why it appears now: At 3-4 people, coordination is simple.
 At 8+ people, it’s exponential.
-More people = more connections = more coordination tax.
+More people equals more connections which leads to more coordination tax.

 Felix ran a $124K/month SaaS consulting practice with 8 team members.